Publications and Resources

 - National Committee for Quality Assurance (NCQA).
 HEDIS® Volume 6: Specifications for the Medicare Health Outcomes Survey.
 Washington DC: NCQA Publication.

 NCQA annually publishes this operational manual for survey vendors implementing the HOS and HOS-M. Its contents include a review of the survey’s history and administrative protocols, the survey instrument and mailing materials, and a description of how the HOS measure is calculated.
-The most recent manuals (HEDIS 2016 Volume 6 – HEDIS MY 2021 Volume 6) are available at no cost from the NCQA Store (https://store.ncqa.org/hedis-quality-measurement/hedis-specifications-for-the-medicare-health-outcomes-survey.html).
-Copies of older editions of HEDIS® Volume 6 may be obtained from NCQA by calling NCQA Customer Support at (888) 275-7585.
+The most recent HEDIS Volume 6 manuals are available at no cost from the NCQA Store (https://store.ncqa.org/hedis-quality-measurement/hedis-specifications-for-the-medicare-health-outcomes-survey.html).
+Copies of older HEDIS publications may be obtained by calling NCQA Customer Support at (888) 275-7585.

-- Medicare Health Outcomes Survey (HOS) Quality Assurance Guidelines and Technical Specifications V2.6.
+- Medicare Health Outcomes Survey (HOS) Quality Assurance Guidelines and Technical Specifications V2.7.
 Washington DC: NCQA Publication.
-(PDF, 1.9 MB) 2022
+(PDF, 1.8 MB) 2023

 NCQA annually publishes the HOS Quality Assurance Guidelines and Technical Specifications.
 The publication details the requirements, protocols, and procedures for the HOS administration that help to standardize the data collection process across the Centers for Medicare & Medicaid Services (CMS)-approved HOS survey vendors.

-- Medicare HOS-Modified (HOS-M) Quality Assurance Guidelines and Technical Specifications Addendum V2.6.
+- Medicare HOS-Modified (HOS-M) Quality Assurance Guidelines and Technical Specifications Addendum V2.7.
 Washington DC: NCQA Publication.
-(PDF, 1.1 MB) 2022
+(PDF, 1.0 MB) 2023

 NCQA annually publishes the HOS-M Quality Assurance Guidelines and Technical Specifications Addendum.
 The publication details the requirements, protocols, and procedures for the HOS-M administration that help to standardize the data collection process for the CMS-approved HOS-M survey vendor.

-- Fully Integrated Dual Eligible (FIDE) Special Needs Plan (SNP) Quality Assurance Guidelines and Technical Specifications Addendum V2.6.
+- Fully Integrated Dual Eligible (FIDE) Special Needs Plan (SNP) Quality Assurance Guidelines and Technical Specifications Addendum V2.7.
 Washington DC: NCQA Publication.
-(PDF, 1.0 MB) 2022
+(PDF, 954 KB) 2023

 The publication details the survey vendor requirements, HOS and HOS-M protocols, and procedures for the FIDE SNPs who choose to administer the HOS or HOS-M survey for their frailty assessment.